In-grid-collective/servPubWiki/Old Notes + tutorials/04-Static IP & Domain Setup.md

 ## IP addresses

 IP (Internet Protocol) addresses work like a bit like a street address in that they allow devices find each other online.
 Every internet device has a unique IP address.
-These addresses can be converted into text via a Domain Name System (DNS) format. ``See`` [[04-Static IP & Domain Setup#Domains]] ``for more info on Domains.``
+These addresses can be converted into text via a Domain Name System (DNS) format. ``See`` [](04-Static%20IP%20&%20Domain%20Setup.md#Domains) ``for more info on Domains.``

 There are are two types of IP addresses - **static** and **dynamic** - which each have their own use cases.
 The main difference is in their names.
 Dynamic IP addresses constantly change, and static IP addresses are fixed.